HackTricks-wiki/hacktricks/generic-methodologies-and-resources/exfiltration.md

 ### TFTP

-By default in XP and 2003 (in others it need to be explicitly added during installation)
+By default in XP and 2003 (in others it needs to be explicitly added during installation)

 In Kali, **start TFTP server**: